 Public Health (PBH)

 Michele K.H.
-Malotky, Co-Director of Public Health major and Associate Professor of Biology
+Malotky, Co-Director of Public Health major and Professor of Biology

 Rachel G. Riskind, Co-Director of Public Health major and Assistant Professor of Psychology